cryquack/Milestone1_Group76/Executive_Summary.md

 3. Customers have the option to select the graphs and charts for more in-depth information e.g. measurements in grams and milligrams.

 ### Screenshots
-Include screenshots for each step demonstrating the use of this feature.
 ![1](./visual_design.png)

 ![2](./visual_design.png)